adapter-hub/website/posts/2023/11/introducing-adapters.md

 _Adapters_ is a self-contained library supporting a diverse set adapter methods, integrating them into many common Transformer architectures and allowing flexible and complex adapter configuration.
 Modular transfer learning can be achieved by combining adapters via six different composition blocks.

-All in all, _Adapters_ offers substantial improvements compared to the predecessing `adapter-transformers` library:
+All in all, _Adapters_ offers substantial improvements compared to the initial `adapter-transformers` library:

 1. Decoupled from the HuggingFace `transformers` library
 2. Support of 10 adapter methods